Patrick Mahomes: Personal life

-Mahomes' father Pat is a former Major League Baseball pitcher.
-Mahomes is the godson of former Major League pitcher LaTroy Hawkins, who was his father's teammate on the Minnesota Twins.
-He has a younger brother, Jackson, who is a notable internet celebrity.

 On September 1, 2020, Mahomes proposed to Brittany Matthews, his high school sweetheart, in a suite in Arrowhead Stadium, the day Mahomes received his Super Bowl LIV championship ring.
-Matthews had a brief professional soccer career playing for UMF Afturelding and then became a certified personal trainer.
+Matthews had a brief professional soccer career playing for Icelandic club UMF Afturelding and then became a certified personal trainer.
 She is also a co-owner of the Kansas City Current, a women's professional soccer team.
 The couple married on March 12, 2022.
-They have two children: a daughter born in February 2021 and a son born in November 2022.
-The family resides in Kansas City, Missouri.
+They have three children: two daughters and a son.

-Mahomes will be featured in the NFL Films and Netflix sports documentary series Quarterback, alongside other NFL quarterbacks Kirk Cousins and Marcus Mariota.
-All three players were filmed during the 2022 season on-and-off the field.
-The series will premiere in the middle of 2023.
-Mahomes' newly-established 2PM Productions will collaborate on producing the series.

-Mahomes is a Christian.
+Mahomes is an evangelical Christian.
 His mother said he found his faith when he was in middle school, where he was involved with a youth group at his church.
-Mahomes has said, "Faith is huge for me … Before every game, I walk the field and I do a prayer at the goalpost.
+Mahomes has said, "Faith is huge for me ...
+Before every game, I walk the field and I do a prayer at the goalpost.
 I just thank God for those opportunities and I thank God for letting me be on a stage where I can glorify Him.
 The biggest thing that I pray for is that whatever happens, win or lose, success or failure, that I'm glorifying Him."

+Mahomes is featured in the NFL Films and Netflix sports documentary series Quarterback, alongside other NFL quarterbacks Kirk Cousins and Marcus Mariota.
+All three players were filmed during the 2022 season on-and-off the field.
+The series premiered on Netflix on July 12, 2023.
+Mahomes's newly established 2PM Productions collaborated on producing the series.

 Mahomes plays golf during the offseason.
 He has participated in several celebrity tournaments, including the American Century Championship since 2020.
-He participated in the 2022 edition of The Match alongside Josh Allen losing to Tom Brady and Aaron Rodgers.
+He participated in the 2022 edition of The Match alongside Josh Allen, losing to Tom Brady and Aaron Rodgers.
+He also participated in the 2023 edition teaming up with his Chiefs teammate Travis Kelce against Golden State Warriors teammates Stephen Curry and Klay Thompson.
+Mahomes and Kelce won the match.